soumyadipdas37/finescoop.github.io/source/_posts/mother_left_furious_after_deaf_daughter_eight_turned_away_from_shop_for_not_wearing_a_face_mask.md

 She has made a complaint and has vowed to 'never set foot' back in the store.

+Cotswold Outdoor shop in Newcastle, pictured, claimed the mother and daughter were 'welcomed' inside but confirmed staff couldn't provide 'close-contact services'

 Ms Muller added: 'What was heartbreaking was Sadie asked her dad, 'Am I not allowed in the shops because I'm deaf?'